top of page

 Not as a warm-up.
 Not as a nice-to-have.
 As the foundation everything else is built on.

 Self-compassion is the most direct access we have to regulating our nervous system — and from regulation, something remarkable becomes possible.
 We stop reacting.
 We start choosing.
-We stop seeing walls.
-We start seeing possibilities.

 When things get messy — and they will — self-compassion is where we return.